 Address: 818 Jefferson Ave, Moundsville, WV 26041

 Once used for Seneca Indian ceremonies, the Seneca Caverns in West Virginia provide a fascinating insight into the past.
 You will find touring these cavers to be an exciting and unique experience, as you can delve into their long history as well as take in the fascinating surroundings.

-There are a number of tour options available for visitors to the caverns and there are plenty of great facilities that you can benefit from such as the restaurant, a gift shop and even picnic areas.
+There are many tour options available for visitors to the caverns, and there are plenty of great facilities that you can benefit from, such as the restaurant, a gift shop, and even picnic areas.

-Visitors are thrilled to see the breathtaking rock formations that can be found here and you can even try some gemstone mining and take home unique memories of your visit.
+Visitors are thrilled to see the breathtaking rock formations that can be found here, and you can even try some gemstone mining and bring home unique memories of your visit.